The Next Step: Preparing for Retirement

 This course is suitable for delegates in management roles at all levels considering retirement in the next one to five years.

 Delegates will be prepared for the adjustment to retirement and have developed the skills to plan confidently for a well-balanced and rewarding future.
-They will gain an insight into the key elements of retirement, in particular a fulfilling life after work including opportunities for voluntary and paid work, career transition and exploring new leisure activities and interests.
+They will gain insight into the key elements of retirement, in particular, a fulfilling life after work including opportunities for voluntary and paid work, career transition and exploring new leisure activities and interests.

 10:00 - 17:00